jguida941/PyTree/README.md

 ---

-**Educational BST visualization made simple and interactive - because the best way to understand patterns is to see them in action.**
+**Educational BST visualization made simple and interactive, because the best way to understand patterns is to see them in action.**

 ## Project Status